 This presentation contains "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended.
 These forward-looking statements relate to matters such as our industry, business strategy, goals and expectations concerning our market position, future operations, margins, profitability, capital expenditures, liquidity and capital resources and other financial and operating information.
 We have used the words "anticipate", "assume", "believe", "budget", "continue", "could", "estimate", "expect", "future", "intend", "may", "plan", "potential", "predict", "project", "will" and similar terms and phrases to identify forward-looking statements.
-Forward-looking statements reflect our current expectations may be based upon assumptions or judgements that prove to be incorrect.
+Forward-looking statements reflect our current expectations regarding future events, results or outcomes.
+These expectations may or may not be realised.
+Some of these expectations may be based upon assumptions or judgements that prove to be incorrect.
 In addition, our business and operations involve numerous risks and uncertainties, many of which are beyond our control, which could result in our expectations not being realised or otherwise materially affect our financial condition, results of operations and cash flows.
-Any such forward-looking statements are not guarantees of future performance and involve risks, uncertainties and other factors that may cause our actual results, performance or achievements, or industry results, to vary materially from our future results, performance or achievements, or "dollars" refer to U.S. dollars.
+Any such forward-looking statements are not guarantees of future performance and involve risks, uncertainties and other factors that may cause our actual results, performance or achievements, or industry results, to vary materially from our future results, performance or achievements, or those of our industry, expressed or implied in such forward-looking statements.
+All amounts expressed in "\$" or "dollars" refer to U.S. dollars.